MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/3d-modeling.md

 ## For Unity Developers: Mixed Reality Toolkit and Asset Store

 If you’re a Unity developer and need objects that you can use for spatial interaction and UI, you don’t have to go far.
-If you're using our Mixed Reality Toolkit (MRTK) in your project, you already have a wide range of built-in objects including bounding boxes, pressable buttons, hand menus, slates, sliders and more.
+If you're using our Mixed Reality Toolkit (MRTK) in your project, you already have a wide range of built-in objects including bounding boxes, reusable buttons, hand menus, slates, sliders and more.

 ![Mixed reality toolkit 3D objects](images/mrtk-ui-objects.png)